How to cope with dyslipidemia at work

 Incorporating physical activity into a sedentary job

-Remember: It is vital to adapt to your work environment so you can better manage your lipids levels; this is not optional.
-If your lipids levels become uncontrolled, it would impact overall health which may take you away from work for a long period of time.
+| Remember: It is vital to adapt to your work environment so you can better manage your lipids levels; this is not optional.
+If your lipids levels become uncontrolled, it would impact overall health which may result in long-term absence from work. |

 Maintaining your healthy lifestyle at work